 I'm a PhD researcher at the University of Oxford, where I focus on language model explainability and interpretability.
-My current research explores whether models can reliably explain their outputs in natural language, and what the implications are for broader human-computer interaction.
+My current research explores whether models can reliably explain their outputs in natural language, a key requirement for trustworthy AI and effective human-computer interaction.
 I've previously worked on mechanistic interpretability problems and continue to contribute to this area, though it is less of a priority for me at the moment.

 Asides from my main PhD research, I do a lot of work on LLM evals more broadly.
-I was part of the team behind the
+This includes the

 I’m a member of the

-Reasoning with Machines AI Lab and am supervised by
+Reasoning with Machines Lab, and am supervised by

 Dr Adam Mahdi (Oxford Internet Institute) and